Moon Knight: Volume 8

 In April 2016, the "All-New, All-Different Marvel" initiative included the new series Moon Knight vol. 8.
 Written by Jeff Lemire and artist Greg Smallwood (returning from his run with Brian Wood), the series began having rotating artists with issue #6.
-After fourteen issues, the series numbering changed to acknowledge it was a continuation of the Moon Knight volumes published before, so issue #15 was instead give the designation #188.
+After fourteen issues, the series numbering changed to acknowledge it was a continuation of the Moon Knight volumes published before, so issue #15 was instead given the designation #188.
 This renumbering was done as part of the company-wide Marvel Legacy initiative.
 The series ended with issue #200, which involved contributions from several previously established Moon Knight artists.
 In 2019, Cullen Bunn wrote and Ibrahim Mustafa and Matt Horak drew Moon Knight Annual #1.

 Lemire's stories revised Marc's history to show he had first exhibited symptoms of DID and assumed the identity of his alter Steven Grant while still a young boy.
 The series also showed Khonshu creating a psychic connection between himself and Marc Spector when the latter was still a boy, indicating the moon god may still be responsible for Marc's DID-like condition.
 In the series, Khonshu claims he influenced Marc at times over the years, waiting until years later to fully reveal himself.
 Khonshu then reveals he intends to use Marc as a host body, fully dominating his personality, but Marc refuses.
 The series has Marc acknowledge that he had exhibited DID symptoms long before assuming the mask of Moon Knight and that his previous claim that his alters were nothing more than cover identities was simply denial of his condition.

 In Avengers vol. 8 #33–38 (Marvel Comics, 2020), Khonshu attempts to dominate Earth to save it, compelling Moon Knight to help him.
 A battle with the Avengers results in Khonshu being imprisoned by the Asgardians.
 The story was produced by Jason Aaron, Javier Garron, and Jason Keith.